mbloch/mapshaper/docs/development/label-tool-design.md

 target, and the editor inferred panel clicks from `relatedTarget`.
 That left the panel acting on a label the user had finished with.
 Keeping focus in the textarea in the first place is what makes the shorter-lived state enough.

+The style held there starts at a default rather than empty (`DEFAULT_NEW_LABEL_STYLE`), and the only thing in it is `label-pos: 'c'`.
+A label with no position sits with its baseline on its anchor point, which puts the point at the foot of the text rather than in it: click a spot, type, and the words appear above the place they are meant to be read as marking.
+Centred is what clicking somewhere and typing looks like it should do, and it is the position an icon is drawn to sit behind.

+The tool defaults this, not the command: `-add-label` with no position still creates a label without one, so a centred label is a choice this tool makes and passes on explicitly.
+The panel reads the same state to decide which position button is lit, so what it says the next label will get is what the next label gets — which is the point of holding the pending style in one place.

 **Styling a label that does not exist yet runs no command at all**, which is what keeps an abandoned label free.
 Both the style and the text are held by the